-And workers who received employer-sponsored insurance contributed an average of $5,574 in premiums in 2018, while employers contributed $14,069.
+And workers who received employer-sponsored insurance contributed an average of $5,588 in premiums in 2020, while employers contributed $15,754 (source).

 2. Check Heathcare.gov

-Healthcare.gov offers tiers of plans (bronze, silver, gold, and platinum) with a variety of monthly premium payments and deductibles.
+Healthcare.gov offers tiers of plans with a variety of monthly premium payments and deductibles.
 And depending on your income level, you may qualify for subsidies.

-In many cases, Healthcare.gov will direct you to a state healthcare exchange, where plans, features, and subsidies may be different.
+Healthcare.gov directs you to a state healthcare exchange to compare plans.
 You can find your state’s health exchange here: www.healthcare.gov/marketplace-in-your-state/.

 See What Assistance You Qualify For